Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Offensive Tools

 Multi-stage attacks can hide their intent and make detection more difficult. \cite{425.5} (2025) investigates whether LLM can act autonomously in multi-stage cyberattacks (reconnaissance, initial access, lateral movement, exfiltration) across multiple hosts.
 The paper introduces a system called Incalmo, a high-level abstraction layer that allows LLM to specify tasks (e.g., "infect a host," "scan a network"), which are then translated into realistic, low-level commands by agent modules.
 It also includes services such as environment state tracking and attack graph support.
 LLM using Incalmo was able to successfully execute multi-stage attacks in 9 out of 10 evaluated network environments.
 Even the smaller LLM (using Incalmo) was able to successfully execute in 5 out of 10 environments. \cite{427} (2025) provides an overview of the threat capabilities of LLMs when used as autonomous agents in cyberattacks, covering reconnaissance, malicious content/code generation, coordinated or multi-stage attacks, and threats in infrastructure-less mobile or IoT networks.
 Existing defense approaches and their limitations are also discussed.

-Recent studies indicate that LLMs can be integrated into frameworks that automate reconnaissance, exploit selection, fuzzing, and post-exploitation activities—capabilities that generate traffic or behaviors designed to evade ML-based or signature-based IDS \cite{446} (2025).
+Recent studies indicate that LLMs can be integrated into frameworks that automate reconnaissance, exploit selection, fuzzing, and post-exploitation activities—capabilities that generate traffic or behaviors designed to evade ML-based or signature-based NIDS \cite{446} (2025). \cite{446} (2025) proposes an adversarial traffic generation framework, called AdvTG, to deceive DL-based malicious traffic based on the LLM.
+And a specialized prompt is designed for traffic generation tasks, where non-functional fields are generated to produce the mutated traffic, while functional fields and target types are supplied as input.
+This fine-tuning allows it to generate traffic that remains compliant and functional.
+Furthermore, reinforcement learning (RL) is utilized to make AdvTG automatically selects traffic fields that exhibit more robust adversarial properties.
+Experimental results show that AdvTG achieves over 40\% attack success rate (ASR) across six detection models on six datasets.

 LLM-assisted generators can craft payloads that mimic benign application traffic (e.g., HTTP headers, legitimate cookies, or common IoT telemetry patterns) or reformulate exploit code to appear syntactically similar to legitimate samples while preserving semantic validity.
 Such emulation can defeat detectors that rely on surface-level labeled distributions.
 Prior work has shown that adversarial examples—small, constrained perturbations to inputs—can cause ML-based NIDS to misclassify malicious traffic as benign \cite{448} (2022).
 LLMs and generator models can explore the constrained space of protocol-valid perturbations (e.g., minor payload bit/byte changes, timing jitter, header field tweaks) that preserve attack semantics while shifting features outside the detector’s decision boundary.
 Practical evaluations indicate that such attacks are feasible in many ML-NIDS designs \cite{447} (2025).